kerolloz/04-CS-Second-Term/wireless-communication.md

   described as co-channel.
   ```

-- Suppose that you place a new 802.11n transmitter in a building, but notice that thereare other signals already coming from transmitters in the same general area.
-To avoidinterference problems, how much greater should your transmitter’s signal be above allof the others to provide the best signal?
+- Suppose that you place a new 802.11n transmitter in a building, but notice that there are other signals already coming from transmitters in the same general area.
+To avoid interference problems, how much greater should your transmitter’s signal be above all of the others to provide the best signal?

   a.
 0 dB
   b. +3 dB